Let Your Voice Be Heard. Send Us Your Article For Publishing. Click Here For More Information.

-- Unlike other entities like companies limited by guarantee or Non-Governmental Organisations, (NGOs), CBOs are organisations that operate at a sub-county level and below whose objective is to promote and advance the wellbeing of the members of the community.
+- Unlike other entities like companies limited by guarantee or Non-Governmental Organisations, (NGOs), CBOs are organizations that operate at a sub-county level and below whose objective is to promote and advance the wellbeing of the members of the community.

 What are the limitations of CBOs over other entities like NGOs?

 - The aspect of geographical limitation is a major hindrance to the operation of most CBOs.
-For instance, a CBO whose aim is to care for persons living with HIV/AIDs is limited to serving such individuals up to the sub-county level even when it has the capacity to serve in the entire district, region, or even countrywide.
+For instance, a CBO whose aim is to care for persons living with HIV/AIDs is limited to serving such individuals up to the sub-county level even when it has the capacity to serve the entire district, region, or even countrywide.

 - A person or group of persons intending to form a CBO may apply for registration to the District Non-Governmental Monitoring Committee in the intended district of operation.